Parrotfish: Protective mucus

-Some parrotfish species, such as the queen parrotfish (Scarus vetula), secrete a mucus cocoon, particularly at night.
-Prior to going to sleep, some species extrude mucus from their mouths, forming a protective cocoon that envelops the fish, presumably hiding its scent from potential predators.
+Some parrotfish species, such as the queen parrotfish (Scarus vetula), secrete a mucus cocoon, particularly at night; prior to resting, some species extrude mucus from their mouths, forming a protective cocoon that envelops the fish, presumably hiding its scent from potential predators.
 This mucus envelope may also act as an early warning system, allowing the parrotfish to flee when it detects predators such as moray eels disturbing the membrane.

 The skin itself is covered in another mucous substance which may have antioxidant properties helpful in repairing bodily damage, or repelling parasites, in addition to providing protection from UV light.

-Feeding
+Biology

 The strong beak of Bolbometopon muricatum is suited to 'excavating', grinding the sturdiest corals.

 The beak of Calotomus japonicus is suited to 'browsing' on seagrass, macroalgae, and epilithic algae without touching the rocky substrate.

 Most parrotfish species are herbivores, feeding mainly on epilithic algae.
 A wide range of other small organisms are sometimes eaten, including invertebrates (sessile and benthic species, as well as zooplankton), bacteria and detritus.
 A few mostly larger species such as the green humphead parrotfish (Bolbometopon muricatum) feed extensively on living coral (polyps).
 None of these are exclusive corallivores, but polyps can make up as much as half their diet or even more in the green humphead parrotfish.
 Overall it has been estimated that fewer than one percent of parrotfish bites involve live corals and all except the green humphead parrotfish prefer algae-covered surfaces over live corals.
 Nevertheless, when they do eat coral polyps, localized coral death can occur.
 Their feeding activity is important for the production and distribution of coral sands in the reef biome, and can prevent algal overgrowth of the reef structure.
 The teeth grow continuously, replacing material worn away by feeding.
 Whether they feed on coral, rock or seagrasses, the substrate is ground up between the pharyngeal teeth.
 After they digest the edible portions from the rock, they excrete it as sand, helping create small islands and the sandy beaches.
 The humphead parrotfish can produce 90 kg of sand each year.
 Or, on average (as there are so many variables i.e. size/species/location/depth etc.), almost 250 g per parrotfish per day.

-While feeding, parrotfish must be cognizant of predation by one of their main predators, the lemon shark.
 On Caribbean coral reefs, parrotfish are important consumers of sponges.
 An indirect effect of parrotfish grazing on sponges is the protection of reef-building corals that would otherwise be overgrown by fast-growing sponge species.